-Pyle, out of his own enthusiasm, or a desire to impress his fellow members, turned what should have been a quick and casual job into a more ambitious task.
-“I am afraid you are taking the Twelfth Night drawing too seriously,” warned his friend, Frank Millet, the artist who later went down with the Titanic, who was coordinating the project:
+Either out of his own enthusiasm, or a desire to impress his fellow members, Pyle turned what should have been a quick and casual job into something much more ambitious.
+“I am afraid you are taking the Twelfth Night drawing too seriously,” warned his friend Frank Millet, who was coordinating the project (and who later went down with the Titanic):

 The committee is very anxious to have something to send out with the notices which must be issued soon and they do not expect an elaborate work nor would they desire to give you much trouble about it....
 Dr Curtis apparently dreams of something which in a few lines of the pencil will illustrate fully his description of the revels at Eagle-roost.
 But you can see from the old programs I sent you that elaboration is not necessary.Millet wrote that on November 19, 1905, but I gather it was too late for Pyle to rein himself in.
 The invitation (which was also issued in grey-blue wrappers) and the program were printed under his supervision by John M. Rogers on Orange Street (“opposite the Old Malt House,” reads the colophon) in Wilmington, Delaware.
 Rogers had, among other things, printed Pyle’s Catalogue of Drawings Illustrating the Life of Gen. Washington and of Colonial Life, The Ghost of Captain Brand, and The Divinity of Labor - all in 1897 - and The Constitution and By-Laws of the Howard Pyle School of Art in 1903.